International Energy Agency

 The IEA is an autonomous agency of the Organization for Economic Cooperation and Development (OECD).
-The IEA acts as energy policy advisor for its 29 member countries in their efforts to ensure reliable, affordable and clean energy.
+The IEA acts as energy policy advisor for its 30 member countries in their efforts to ensure reliable, affordable and clean energy.
 Founded during the oil crisis of 1973-74, its initial role was to coordinate measures in times of oil supply emergencies.
 Since its founding, the IEA has evolved to focus well beyond oil energy security emergencies, though this sector still remains key to its mission.
 Today, the IEA is at the heart of global dialogue on energy, providing authoritative statistics, analysis and recommendations.
-This includes gas emergency policies, climate change policies, energy subsidies, energy poverty, energy technology collaboration, and outreach to non-member countries.
-With a staff of around 250, mainly energy experts and statisticians from its 29 members countries, the IEA conducts a broad program of energy research, data compilation, reviews of energy policies, publications and public dissemination of the latest energy policy analysis and recommendations on good practices.
+This includes gas security, climate change policies, energy subsidies, energy poverty, energy technology collaboration, and outreach to non-member countries.
+With a staff of around 250, mainly energy experts and statisticians from its 30 members countries, the IEA conducts a broad program of energy research, data compilation, reviews of energy policies, publications and public dissemination of the latest energy policy analysis and recommendations on good practices.
 IEA publications are known worldwide for their high-quality analysis and objectivity.

 Directed by its member countries, the IEA has developed close cooperative working relationships with major emerging economies such as Brazil, China, India, Mexico, Russia and South Africa.
 In 2015, China, Indonesia and Thailand and in 2016 Morocco and Singapore activated Association status with the IEA.
 The Agency also works extensively with other countries in the Black Sea and Caspian regions as well as the Middle East and North Africa.
 The United States is an active participant in the Governing Board of the IEA and all IEA bodies, including: